I became a news reporter for the Marine Corps in the early 70s. I'm now retired and write on a wide variety of subjects in my spare time.

 Physical.
 These define personal safety zones.
 Someone with healthy physical boundaries can easily state things such as, “Don't touch me like that.
 I won't tolerate any physical abuse.”

-One of the best ways of protecting children from sexual abuse is teaching them they have certain boundaries not to be be crossed by anyone.
+One of the best ways of protecting children from sexual abuse is teaching them they have certain boundaries not to be crossed by anyone.
 A person with healthy boundaries feels anxiety or anger when these boundaries are violated.
 A person with damaged physical boundaries will blame themselves.

 Emotional.
 Emotional boundaries place a safety zone around a persons' self-esteem and relationships.
 They deflect negative thoughts and behavior, such as insults, criticism, and abuse.
 A person with unhealthy emotional boundaries will allow criticism by others.